-Abram V., a Jewish survivor, remembers: “We heard on the radio that the war had begun.
+Abram V., a Jewish survivor: “We heard on the radio that the war had begun.
 Two days later, inhabitants began to flee.
-I left during the night from June 25-26, with my cousin and a friend, for a long trip by train.
+I left during the night of June 25-26 with my cousin and a friend.
+We took a train on a long journey.
 I went to Uzbekistan where I worked.
 I returned in 1946.”
 (Witness N°777, interviewed in Krasnaya Sloboda, on May 25, 2014)

-Krasnaya Sloboda is a village situated 120 km south of Minsk.
-In 1939, there were around 600 Jews living there.
+Krasnaya Sloboda is a village situated 120km south of Minsk.
+In 1939, there were around 600 Jewish inhabitants.
 The place was under German occupation from 1941 to 1944.

 The Jews of the village were gathered for a few days in the building of the cultural club.
 Some of them were killed and burned in the club by the Germans.
-Others were shot on two sites, situated in fields outside of the village.
+Others were shot at two different sites, situated in fields outside of the village.
 One of the sites was a pit dug before the war for the construction of a bunker.
-According to the local testimonies, the monument is not situated in the exact place of the shooting.
+According to local testimonies, the monument is not situated at the exact site of the shooting.

 ¿Tiene información adicional con respecto a un pueblo que le gustaría compartir con Yahad?

 Por favor contáctenos a email@example.com